Bheeshm-Pitamaah/chatgpt-wrapper/README.md

 ## 🔒 Privacy & Security

-Kapi Lite is built with a privacy-first approach:
+Rohit Bot is built with a privacy-first approach:
 - All code analysis happens locally on your machine
 - Selective code sharing with AI - you control what gets shared
 - No data storage or collection